 Trichomoniasis is a genital infection which is caused by the organism trichomonas vaginalis.
-While trichomoniasis is common worldwide, it is relatively rare in urban areas in Australia.
-It occurs most often in rural and remote areas and also in Aboriginal and Torres Strait Islander women.
-It is a very rare cause of symptoms in men.
+While it is common worldwide, it is relatively rare in urban areas in Australia.
+Trichomoniasis is a vaginal infection, more common in older populations and those living in remote areas.
+It is a very rare cause of symptoms in the penis.

-Trichomonas infection during pregnancy can cause low birth weight in the baby.
+Trichomoniasis infection during pregnancy can cause premature delivery and low birth weight in the baby.

 HOW DO YOU CATCH TRICHOMONIASIS?

-Trichomoniasis is a sexually transmitted infection, which is passed on during unprotected vaginal and anal intercourse.
+Trichomoniasis is a sexually transmitted infection (STI), which is passed on during unprotected intercourse.

 WHAT ARE THE SYMPTOMS?

-About 50% of the time trichomoniasis has no symptoms in women.
-If they do occur symptoms include:
+About 50% of the time trichomoniasis does not cause any vulval or vaginal symptoms.
+If symptoms do occur they include: